ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-incremental-model.md

    +------+-------------------+----------+------------------+------+---------+-------------------+
    ```

-Note how faster that incremental was compared to the insertion of Clicky.
+Note how much faster that incremental was compared to the insertion of Clicky.

 Checking again the query_log table reveals the differences between the 2 incremental runs: